How to Calculate and Track Bad Debt Expense

 In a perfect world, all customers would repay their debts.
 Unfortunately, this doesn’t always happen: The reality is that there will always be some uncollectible accounts, leaving creditors to deal with bad debt.

-If your business is hit with more bad debt than anticipated, you could run into cash flow problems and even risk bankruptcy.
+If your business is hit with more bad debt than anticipated, you could encounter financial reporting challenges, cash flow problems, and even risk bankruptcy.
 Underestimating non-payment risk is common because it’s so difficult to collect enough customer data to understand behavior and determine the risk of non-payment.

 Fortunately, if you know how to track your business’s bad debts and calculate the bad debt expense, you can stay one step ahead.

-Usually, a business won’t call an outstanding invoice or loan a bad debt until it meets a certain threshold.
-For example, if you’ve tried to recover the debt and the client doesn’t respond to your communication or refuses to pay, you know you have a bad debt expense on your hands.
+Usually, a business won’t call an outstanding invoice or loan a bad debt expense until it meets a certain threshold.
+For example, you might not consider an unpaid bill to be bad debt expense if the customer has explained the situation and is making steps to pay their balance.
+But if you’ve tried to recover the debt and the client doesn’t respond to your communication or refuses to pay, you know you have a bad debt expense on your hands.

 According to the IRS, a bad debt is a loss from the worthlessness of a debt, such as the following:

-Bad debt can also complicate tax season.
+Bad debt can also complicate tax season and affect your financial KPIs.
 But if you listed the amount as income, you can deduct your bad debts when determining your taxable income as long as you have evidence a client won’t pay and you’ve taken reasonable steps to recover the amount.

 Why Does Bad Debt Occur?

-Bad debt occurs for several reasons, such as financial distress, poor communication, and disagreements.
+Bad debt occurs for several reasons, such as financial distress, poor communication, and disagreements, often requiring intervention from collection agencies.

 For example, if a client goes bankrupt, they might not be able to pay their invoice, so the unpaid amount becomes bad debt.
 If you loan money but aren’t clear on the terms, you might lose all or part of the debt simply because of miscommunication.